openwdl/wdl/SPEC.md

 * A `Float` represents a finite 64-bit IEEE-754 floating point number.
 * A `String` represents a unicode character string following the format described [above](#strings).
 * A `File` represents a file (or file-like object).
-  * A `File` declaration can have a string value indicating a relative or absolute path on the local file system.
-  * Within a WDL file, literal values for files may only be local (relative or absolute) paths.
+* ✨ A `Directory` represents a (possibly nested) directory of files.

-  * An execution engine may support other ways to specify [`File` inputs (e.g. as URIs)](#input-and-output-formats), but prior to task execution it must [localize inputs](#task-input-localization) so that the runtime value of a `File` variable is a local path.
+A `File` or `Directory` declaration may have a string value indicating a relative or absolute path on the local file system.
+An execution engine may support other ways to specify [`File` and `Directory` inputs (e.g. as URIs)](#input-and-output-formats), but prior to task execution the engine must [localize](#task-input-localization) inputs so that the runtime value of a `File`/`Directory` variable is a local path.

 Examples: